coiti4/embedded-linux-project/README.md

 ## License

-This project is licensed under the MIT License – feel free to modify and use it as needed.
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.